Attract and Retain Talent

 Prior to the pandemic, a majority of employees were not fully engaged in their work.
 In fact, two-thirds of unemployed workers considered changing their occupations during the pandemic.
 The most obvious cost of this disengagement is workers’ sluggish return to the job market.

 But companies have been shouldering a larger, hidden cost of disengagement and general employee unhappiness.
 Disengaged employees have higher absenteeism, more accidents, and more errors.
 And organizations with unhappy employees have lower profitability and lower productivity.
-And when workplace stress increases voluntary turnover by nearly 50 percent, the current work shortage makes a bit more sense, especially when coupled with the most stressful event of a century: a deadly pandemic.
+And when workplace stress increases voluntary turnover by nearly 50 percent, the current work shortage makes a bit more sense, especially when coupled with the stresses of our rapidly evolving society.

 You can have a happier workplace and lower employee turnover by using a PEO.
 Companies that use a PEO have 10 to 14 percent lower employee turnover and are 50 percent less likely to go out of business.
 We’ll show you how.